 In 1974, the City of Duluth announced its intention to annex two-thirds of the township.
 At that point Herman, which was strongly against annexation, had already applied to be designated a city by the state of Minnesota.
 On February 11, 1975, the Municipal Commission declared that the Town of Herman could become the City of Hermantown on December 31 of that year.

-Since that point, the City of Hermantown has grown to nearly 10,000 residents and become well-known for its balance of country living and proximity to large-city amenities.
+Since that point, the City of Hermantown has grown to more than 10,000 residents and become well-known for its balance of country living and proximity to large-city amenities.
 Still centered around strong schools, Hermantown also features growing business opportunities, outdoor experiences, and a tight-knit community.

 Over the past several years, Hermantown has been one of the few growing communities in northern Minnesota.
 This growth is due to the vast array of quality of experiences provided in the community, as well as forward-looking planning that continues to show a bright future for Hermantown.